Big Bear Road Conditions & Directions

 The drive up the mountain to Big Bear Lake is beautiful with fantastic vistas, trees and multiple photo opportunities along the way.
+There are 3 ways up and 3 ways home and we always suggest checking Big Bear road conditions and weather forecast several days before your trip .
 Big Bear is a mountain community and getting here takes a little consideration regarding route, time of year and time of day.
 Turnouts are available for slower drivers with a few passing lane opportunities.
 Chains are frequently required for winter months when snow is present.
 Fog and fallen rock can create driving hazards, and it is best to make the trip during the day for the best visibility.
 We want all visitors to enjoy their stay in Big Bear.
-Please select your route carefully and have a safe trip!
+Please be sure to always check Big Bear road conditions prior to departing, select your route carefully and have a safe trip!

 Caltrans Chain Control Requirement Levels:

 W: No Restrictions – Watch for snow on pavement.

 R-1: Chains are required on all commercial vehicles (trucks or buses).
 All other vehicles (cars, pick-ups, vans, etc.) must have either snow tread tires or chains on the drive axle.

 R-2: Chains are required on all vehicles except four-wheel drives with snow tread tires.
 Four-wheel drive vehicles must carry chains in the vehicle.

 R-3: Chains required – ALL VEHICLES – no exceptions.